puppetlabs/puppetlabs-peadm/documentation/classification.md

 This reference implementation uses four non-default node classification groups to implement the Extra Large DR architecture.
 Intentionally, classification of default, out-of-box node groups is not modified.
 This allows normal commands such as `puppet infrastructure enable replica` to behave more or less exactly as they would in Standard or Large architecture clusters.

->Please note, as of PEADM 3.21 the node group **PE Infrastructure Agent** now has it's assosiated rules enforced.
+>Note: As of PEADM version 3.21, the node group **PE Infrastructure Agent** now has its associated rules enforced.
 This means that custom rules added to the group will be purged during actions such as `peadm::convert` and `peadm::upgrade`.

 This image shows a fully expanded view of the PE Infrastructure node group, highlighting the new additions made to support the Extra Large architecture.